yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_release/apig_relnotes.md

 "no_list": "true",
 "weight": "20",
 "date": "2020-03-26",
-"description": "In this release OpenJDK replaces Oracle JRE as the Java runtime for API Gateway and API Manager, and it includes various other improvements."
+"description": "In this release OpenJDK replaces Oracle JRE as the Java runtime for API Gateway and API Manager.
+It also includes Traffic Monitor enhancements, support for nested paths, and improvements to container deployments."
 }

 ## Summary